tatey/LIFXHTTPKit/README.markdown

 A nice Mac OS X framework for the [LIFX HTTP API](http://api.developer.lifx.com/docs) that has no external dependencies.
 Generate a personal access token at https://cloud.lifx.com/settings.

-*Note: This is not an official LIFX project and the API may continue to change*
+*Note: This is not an official LIFX project and the API may continue to change.*

 ## Quick Usage